Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 We used Tableau to create additional visualizations using the merged dataset from R. We found that it was a useful tool for producing choropleths at the state and national level, as well as scatterplots.
 ### Tableau Public Links

-These dashboards include our interactive visuals on food insecurity and health outcomes, designed for decision makers to explore key trends in National vs. State-level trends.
+These dashboards include our interactive visuals on food insecurity and health outcomes, designed for decision makers to explore key trends at the National vs. State-level.

 [Physical Health and Poverty](https://public.tableau.com/app/profile/emily.broderick/viz/PhysicalHealthandPoverty/PhysicalHealthandPoverty?publish=yes)